Dental BridgesYour Ranchlands, Hawkwood, Silver Springs dentist for missing teeth

-A dental bridge, also known as a fixed partial denture, is a dental restoration used to replace a missing tooth by joining permanently to adjacent teeth or dental implants.
+A dental bridge, also known as a fixed partial denture, refers to a dental restoration used to replace a missing tooth by joining permanently to adjacent teeth or dental implants.

-There are different types of bridges, depending on how they are fabricated and the way they anchor to the adjacent teeth.
-Conventionally, bridges are made using the indirect method of restoration, however, bridges can be fabricated directly in the mouth using such materials as a composite resin or now can be fabricated with the porcelain (for a natural looking smile).
+There are different types of bridges depending on the way they are fabricated and how they may anchor to the adjacent teeth.
+Conventionally, bridges have been made using the indirect method of restoration; however, bridges can now be fabricated directly in the mouth using such materials as a composite resin or by using porcelain (for a natural-looking smile).

-Another type of dental bridge called a cantilever bridge, is used to replace a missing tooth in an area of the mouth that receives less physical stress.
+Another type of dental bridge called a cantilever bridge may be used to replace a missing tooth in an area of the mouth that receives less physical stress.
 For example, a cantilever bridge may be used to replace a missing front tooth.
-This type of dental bridge is used when just one side of the empty space caused by an absent tooth has remaining healthy teeth.
+This type of dental bridge may be best when just one side of the empty space caused by an absent tooth has remaining healthy teeth.
 With a cantilever bridge, the dental prosthesis is anchored to one or more natural teeth.

-Dental bridges can definitely improve the smile of an individual with a missing tooth.
+Dental bridges can help to improve the smile of an individual with a missing tooth.
 However, dental bridges have more to offer than just aesthetic appeal.
-They can prevent the surrounding teeth from drifting out of position and fill spaces that would otherwise leave surrounding teeth susceptible to tooth decay.
-They may even be helpful in lowering susceptibility to gum disease.
+They can prevent the surrounding teeth from drifting out of position and fill spaces that may otherwise leave surrounding teeth susceptible to tooth decay.
+They may even be helpful in lowering susceptibility to gum disease!

-The best candidate for a dental bridge is a person with one or more missing teeth and good dental hygiene.
+The best candidate for a dental bridge may be a person with one or more missing teeth coupled with good dental hygiene.
 An individual with a dental bridge will need to brush and floss daily and limit sugar and starch intake.
 Hard and sticky snacks should be avoided as well.
-Dental visits, including professional cleanings, should take place every six months.
-With proper dental hygiene, a dental bridge can last (on average) from eight to 10 years.
+Dental visits, including professional cleanings, should ideally take place every six months.
+With proper dental hygiene, a dental bridge may last (on average) from 8 to 10 years.

-While this is a tried and true method used in dentistry for years and it was the standard of dental care for decades.
-However, now we also offer a second choice for replacing a missing tooth with dental implants.
+While this is a very good method used in dentistry for years (and has been the standard of dental care for decades), our team also offers a second choice for replacing a missing tooth with dental implants.